tkuo-tkuo/Osiris/README.md

-# Jupyter_Osiris
+# Osiris

-Jupyter_Osiris (Osiris) is a tool for programmers to analyze Jupyter Notebook files before releasement.
+Osiris is a tool for programmers to analyze Jupyter Notebook files before releasement.
 We discovered that plentiful Jupyter Notebook files pushed on GitHub cannot reproduce anticipated outputs.
 Alternatively, even worse, some Jupyter Notebook files can even not be executed on different end devices.

 Osiris aims to eliminate this problem.
 One can leverage Osiris to analyze their Jupyter Notebook files before releasement to the public, which can conclude potential reasons for causing non-reproducibility.
 By the assistance of Osiris, programmers can properly refine their Jupyter Notebook files and enhance reproducibility of Jupyter Notebook files.